Difegue/LANraragi/tools/Documentation/plugin-docs/index.md

 Once this is done, you can test your plugin by simply using it:

-* Metadata plugins can be used by enabling them for Auto-Plugin or on individual archives.
+* Metadata plugins can be used by enabling them for Automatic Execution or on individual archives.
 * Script plugins can be directly executed from Plugin Configuration.
 * Login plugins can't be tested directly for now.